totolicious/eslint-plugin-auto-let/README.md

 The single rule `auto-let/convert-const-to-let` converts simple `const` declarations to `let` only when:

 - The declaration is a single identifier (`const x = 1`, not destructuring or multi-declaration)
-- The binding is local (not an import)
 - At least one write reference exists (`x = ...`, `x += 1`, `x++`, etc.)
 - Ignores `UPPERCASE_SNAKE_CASE` constants
-- Ignores assignments that happen inside other functions (including nested functions)
+- Only happens in the same function (ignores assignments that happen inside other functions (including nested functions))

 ### Example